Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - As a Student, I want to find information about the vikings that aids my understanding.

 This is achieved in multiple ways on the page.
-Firstly Google Maps has been coded to render each modern county but the differs to show the English Territory to which it formerly belonged. this creates a visual understanding of how England was divided.
+Firstly Google Maps has been coded to render each modern county, but the flag image differs to show the English territory to which it formerly belonged.
+This creates a visual understanding of how England was divided.

 ![Google Maps](/assets/images/rm/google-maps.png "Google Maps")

-To further aid Goolge Maps the accordion feature in position next to it, dispalying the same flags but with the addition of the territory names, by doing this it is acting as a key for the map.
+To further aid Goolge Maps the accordion feature is positioned next to it, displaying the same flags but with the addition of the territory names, by doing this it is acting as a key for the map.

 ![Maps and Accordion](/assets/images/rm/map-and-accordion.png "Maps and Accordion")

-The accordion also provides additonal information about the history or each area adding an extra layer of understanding.
+The accordion also provides additonal information about the history of each area adding an extra layer of understanding.

 Further down the page the timeline acts as another visual experience.

 ![Timeline](/assets/images/rm/timeline.png "Timeline")

 - As a Student, I want interaction to make learning fun and accesible.

 The use of interactive elements, such as Google Maps, Accordion and Timeline promotes engaging and fun material which makes the learning more accesible

 ![Maps and Accordion](/assets/images/rm/map-and-accordion.png "Maps and Accordion")
 ![Timeline](/assets/images/rm/timeline.png "Timeline")

 - As a Student, I want imagery to assist with the written theory.

-By displaying images for each written section on the timeline, the developer has ensure that differing learning styles are met.
+By displaying images for each written section on the timeline, the developer has ensured that differing learning styles needs are met.

 ![Timeline text and images](/assets/images/rm/text-and-image.png "Timeline text and images")

 ### *History Enthusiast Goals*

 - As a History Enthusiast, I want to explore the areas of England.

-On Google Maps it is possible to zoom the map in and out with the flags displayed, this allows for the user to explore where their location was previously in history.
+On Google Maps it is possible to zoom the map in and out with the flags displayed, this allows for the user to explore where their location was in relation to the territories.
 There is also the option to see the county name by hovering of the left of the flags.

 ![Maps Hover](/assets/images/rm/hover-flag.png "Maps Hover")

 On the accordion, the four territories each have their own section with an explanation of their history.

 ![East Anglia](/assets/images/rm/accor-east.png "East Anglia")

 - As a History Enthusiast, I want to understand the underlying situations in England.

 This can be located by the user by exploring the territories of England.
-Each section details how these areas where formed.
+Each section details how these areas were formed.
 East Anglia is seen above.

 ![Mercia](/assets/images/rm/accor-merc.png "Mercia")
 ![Northumbria](/assets/images/rm/accor-north.png "Northumbria")
 ![Wessex](/assets/images/rm/accor-wess.png "Wessex")